 Further details on the methodology used to identify the Members is available here.

 A copy of the recruitment questionnaire used by REDC interviewers is available to view here.
 A copy of the follow-up validation questionnaire can be viewed here.

 A booklet was prepared for potential Members to provide further advice on what is involved in being a Member and is available to view here.

 How was the Chairperson selected?

-Ms. Justice Laffoy was appointed Chairperson of the Assembly by the Government on 27 July 2016.
+The Honourable Ms Mary Laffoy was appointed Chairperson of the Assembly by the Government on 27 July 2016.